Feasibility Study Template: How to Assess Project Viability

 - Try to write the text in several paragraphs, on a single page

-The Introduction section of most feasibility study templates aims to provide a general statement about the overall objectives and content of the feasibility study document.
+The Introduction section of most feasibility study templates aims to provide a general statement about the overall objectives and content of the feasibility document.
 This section should contain at least two topics – Purpose and Target Audience.
 It may also highlight other topics or sub-sections, such as Project Description, Solution Background, Assumptions & Constraints, References, etc.

 - The Purpose topic provides a short description of the drivers for creating the document and the desired outcome to be received.